Kariboo-Corp/zest-sensor-camera-ai/README.md

-# Zest_Sensor_Camera demo
+# Zest_Sensor_Camera ai

-A basic example to demonstrate how to use the Zest_Sensor_Camera board.
+A basic example to demonstrate how to use the Zest_Sensor_Camera board with a TLM CNN wich can recognise handwritten digits.

 ## Requirements